the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 				http://www.atmel.com/microsite/atmel-studio/
 			Follow the Installer Instrctions

-			Once Atmel Studio is Installed, creaate a new Arduino Uno Project
+			Once Atmel Studio is Installed, create a new Arduino Uno Project
 				Select:
 					File->New Project